EitanWaks/BCI_MOD7_HW/README.md

 2. Download Dockerfile and docker-compose.yaml (make sure they are in the same directory)
 3. Open a Terminal and navigate to the directory containing the downloaded files
 4. In the terminal execute: “docker build -t [name]:[tag] .”
 Without the quotation marks and without the square brackets. name and tag can be arbitrarily defined by the user.
-5. In the terminal execute: “docker-compose up” Without the quotation marks.
+5. In the terminal execute: “docker run --rm -it -p 8888:8888 jupyterlab:latest” Without the quotation marks.
 6. Run the notebook in sequential order or play around with it

 Building the image may take it's a long time due to downloading the dataset, environment, packages, and GitHub repository.
 This may take more than 15 minutes, entirely dependent upon Internet speed.